-This report displays your results for 16 learning and productivity preferences.

-The 16 preferences are grouped into three categories: Sensory, Environmental and Mindset.
+This report displays your learning and productivity preferences.
+The preferences are grouped into categories.
 Each category requires a slightly different approach to improve your learning and productivity.
 Read the introductions carefully so that you understand these different approaches before you choose and apply the recommendations in the report.